hashicorp/react-components/.changeset/selfish-points-raise.md

 '@hashicorp/react-head': minor
 ---

-Validate that props.image is an absolute URL.
+Validates that props.image is an absolute URL, and throws an error in development if it is not.
+As well, adds `twitter:description` when `description` prop is provided.